swaptacular/swpt_accounts/protocol.rst

   on the sender's account at the time of the transfer's commit.
-For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set so as to inform the client (the coordinator) about the worst possible scenario.
+For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields SHOULD be set so as to inform the client (the coordinator) about the worst possible scenario.

-.. [#demurrage-rate] The value of ``demurrage_rate`` reflects the most negative interest rate that is possible to occur on the sender' account.
+.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD be equal to the most negative interest rate that is reasonably likely to occur on the sender' account.
 (Note that the current interest rate on the sender's account is not that important, because it can change significantly between the transfer's preparation and the transfer's commit.)

 .. [#gratis-period] The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the